-How this data is applied in the model has previously briefly been discussed in section 4.1.1 and is also documented in the following the Demand Forecast - 2021-22 rebase update for WRSE Technical Note in Appendix C. It should be noted that hidden and transient population data was not updated.
+How this data is applied in the model has previously briefly been discussed in section 4.1.1 and is also documented in the following the Demand Forecast - 2021-22 rebase update for WRSE Technical Note in Level 2 Appendix C of this report.
+It should be noted that hidden and transient population data was not updated.